 Grits, like many foods, are evolving.
 And I like to think that we are all choosing healthier ingredients as well as healthier combinations of foods.
 As a result, our childhood comfort food can graduate to become the base of a power bowl.
 Add your favorite beans, your favorite veggies, and fresh herbs from your herb garden.
 This one has black beans, avocado and cilantro.
 But the sky is the limit.
 Now top it with an egg: poached, fried, boiled, or scrambled – your choice.

 Of course if you were raised in the South, you won’t be able to resist sprinkling on red pepper flakes and a few shakes of “baskie.”
 (Tabasco sauce) That’s okay, we all have our indulgences.

 AND NOW FOR THE PIÈCE DE RÉSISTANCE

 Aaah, but I have saved the best for last, and it can be served for breakfast, lunch, or dinner.
 SHRIMP AND GRITS! (now my own children’s favorite.)
 Some families make a shrimp creole and ladle it over grits.
 Oh yeah!
-But we prefer ours with smoked Gouda.
+That’s delicious.
+The traditional Louisiana way is with stewed tomatoes and some Andouille sausage, Cajun style.
+But we prefer our “shrimp ‘n grits” with smoked Gouda.